-- the financial statements and notes, comprising the balance sheet, income statement, statement of changes in equity, cash flow statement and notes to the financial statements, are accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards and the Corporations Regulations 2001; and - b. give a true and fair view of the financial position as at 30 June 2010 and of the performance for the year ended on that date; - 2. the Chief Finance Officer have each declared that: - a. the financial records of the company for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view; - 3. in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. the financial statements and notes are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2010 and of the performance for the year ended on that date; - 2. the Chief Finance Officer has declared that: - a. the financial records of the company for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view; - 3. in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.